Glossary

 All stateful operators take a step ID in order to label recovery data.

-Process(, Worker)
+Process(, Worker)#

 A single OS process that is collectively executing dataflow logic via some number of contained worker threads.
 Processes are grouped into a cluster and might not necessarily be on the same machine.

-Snapshot(, Recovery)
+Snapshot(, State)#

 A specific instance of an operator and logic in a dataflow.
 A dataflow is made up of a graph of steps.